ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 is obvious.
 Otherwise, the choice might be based on factors such as capabilities of available TEE(s) compared with TEE requirements in the notification.

-The OTrP/HTTP Client then informs the TEEP Agent in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
+The OTrP/HTTP Client then informs the OTrP implementation in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
 The OTrP/HTTP Client need not know whether the TEE already has such a TA installed or whether it is up to date.

-The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
-The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the OTrP/HTTP Client, depending on the TEEP Agent's configuration.
+The OTrP implementation will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the OTrP/HTTP Client, depending on the OTrP implementation's configuration.
 If they differ, the OTrP/HTTP Client MUST use the TAM URI passed back.

 ### Session Creation {#client-start}